 Robin Williams’ Battle with Depression

 Robin Williams’ life was no less than extraordinary.
-He battled with alcoholism and drug addiction in the past but got clean 20 years ago after he realised that his life depended on it.
-The battle with drugs led him into depression which later eventually lead him to suicide due to having heart disease when he died at 63 years old .
+He battled alcoholism and drug addiction in the past but got clean 20 years ago after he realized that his life depended on it.
+The battle with drugs led him into depression which later eventually lead him to suicide due to having heart disease when he died at 63 years old.
 His wife confirmed the cause of death by telling people who didn’t know about what happened previously that Robin’s lifelong battle with depression caused him too much pain which ultimately made him want to end his own life because

 Robin Williams’ Impact